mozilla/anodejsholidayseason/localization/localization_part_1.md

         });
     });

-We can see that these variables and functions are placed in the `req` object.
+We can see that these variables and functions (like `gettext`) are placed in the `req` object.

-So to setup our site for localization, we must look through all of our code and templates and wrap strings in calls to gettext.
+So to setup our site for localization, we must look through all of our code and templates and wrap **strings** in calls to `gettext`.

 ## Language Detection

-By setting up the i18n-abide module, we've actually installed a new peice of middleware.
+By setting up the i18n-abide module, we've actually installed a new piece of middleware.

-At runtime, the middleware will detect the user's prefered locale.
+At runtime, the middleware will detect the user's preferred locale.
 It will look at it's configuration to find the best language match.
 It will then output "Hello, World!" localized to one of your supported languages or default to English.